Ninotase-Konoha/Information-Retrieval-engine/README.md

 ## Aim

-The project implements an information retrieval system using well known term-weighting scheme called "tf-idf".
+The project implements an information retrieval engine using well known term-weighting scheme called "tf-idf".
 For further information about the tf-idf please visit the wikipedia article:

 ### Tf-idf Link